kwebio/kweb-docs/intro.rst

 as possible, leaving a simple but powerful interface to the web browser.

-It's written in `Kotlin <https://kotlinlang.org/>`_, a powerful programming language that is rapidly growing in popularity.
+It's written in `Kotlin <https://kotlinlang.org/>`_, a powerful programming language that is rapidly growing in popularity, now being promoted by Google as a replacement for Java in `Android development <https://developer.android.com/kotlin/>`_.
+Kotlin is here to stay.

 How does it work?
 -----------------